 Delay trimming until you're sure the nestlings have flown.
 If in doubt, wait until the autumn.

 Alternatives to using a hedge trimmer

-For topiary, you can use ordinary garden shears, but topiary shears give a great finish.
+- For a topiary, you can use ordinary garden shears, but topiary shears give a great finish.
 These can be used one-handed.

-Large-leaved plants, such as laurel, can be difficult to trim cleanly with a hedge trimmer.
+- Large-leaved plants, such as laurels, can be difficult to trim cleanly with a hedge trimmer.
 Use a pair of shears to tidy up leaves left ragged by the trimmer.